 The bulk of class time will be spent in groups working to answer questions or respond to prompts posed by the instructor.
-At the end of the semester student groups will distill and briefly present (in roughly 15 minutes) what they feel is the most important thing that they have learned in the preceding classes based on their team and class discussions.
-Particular attention should be paid on where individual differences of opinion existed, the extent to which consensus could be reached, and where and why differences persisted following the discussion.
+Near the end of the semester student groups will distill and briefly present during tutorial (in roughly 10 minutes) what they feel is the most important thing that they have learned in the preceding classes based on their team and class discussions.
 More information will be provided in class and on Desire2Learn.
+Specific presentation dates will be determined in class.